 If Your Partner Ever Says These 11 Things, You Should Break Up

-Almost every relationship issue can be discussed and worked on, so if you're encountering a few problems with your partner, definitely talk about them before calling it quits.
-There are, however, a few comments and conversations that are signs it's time to break up — especially if they're toxic, and your partner brings them up constantly.
+Almost every relationship issue can be discussed and improved, so if you're encountering a few problems with your partner, you'll definitely want to talk about what's going on before calling it quits.
+There are, however, a few comments and conversations that can be a sign it's time to break up.
+And this is especially true if they're toxic, and your partner brings them up constantly.

 When that's the case, it's up to you to decide what flies and what doesn't in your relationship.
-"A dealbreaker is any behavior that is unacceptable to you," NYC-based therapist Kimberly Hershenson, LMSW, tells Bustle.
+"A dealbreaker is any behavior that is unacceptable to you," Kimberly Hershenson, LMSW, a NYC-based therapist, tells Bustle.
 So while one comment may be a dealbreaker in your friend's relationship, it may not be for yours.
 And that's OK.

-Experts do agree, though, that there are a few topics that should almost always be considered dealbreakers in a relationship, usually due to their underlying, toxic meanings.
-In many cases, rude or hurtful comments are used on purpose in an effort to control or manipulate, which is obviously not OK.
+Experts do agree, though, that there are a few topics that should almost always be considered dealbreakers in a relationship, usually because they're toxic in nature.
+In many cases, rude or hurtful comments are used intentionally in an effort to control or manipulate, which is obviously not OK.
 And other comments can serve as red flags pointing towards underlying character flaws that may affect your relationship in the long run.
-That's why, if your partner says any of the things below, experts say it may be time to move on.
+That's why, if your partner says any of the things listed below, experts say it may be time to move on.

 1. They Say Something Extremely Rude To Another Person

-Everyone's entitled to a bad day, and a few slip ups here and there.
-But if your partner is consistently rude to others, it may be a sign that they're a toxic person, and possibly one worth running far away from.
+Everyone's entitled to a bad day, and a few slip ups here and there may not be a big deal.
+But if your partner is consistently rude to others, it's a sign that they're a toxic person, and possibly one worth running far away from.

-"Rudeness in general is a huge turn-off and you should pay close attention to how your partner treats people who serve them, their parents, the elderly, and friends for an indication about how they might treat you further down the road," Hershenson says.
+"Rudeness in general is a huge turn-off," Hershenson says, "and you should pay close attention to how your partner treats people who serve them, their parents, the elderly, and friends for an indication about how they might treat you further down the road."

-While they may be super nice to you, if your partner is rude AF to the wait staff at a restaurant, for example, then you may be getting a glimpse at their true character, and it might only be a matter of time before they turn that negativity towards you.
+While they may be super nice to you, if your partner is rude to servers at a restaurant, for example, then you may be getting a glimpse at their true character, and it might only be a matter of time before they turn that negativity towards you.

 2. They Tell You What To Think Or How To Act